BxmGit/AI-and-Machine-Learning/README.md

 # AI and Machine Learning Repository

 Welcome to my repository dedicated to showcasing a selection of AI and Machine Learning scripts I've developed over time.
-While not all scripts are currently available for public view—due to their integral role in my startup, chuttr.com
+Not all scripts are currently available for public view—due to their integral role in my startup, chuttr.com

 ## Featured Model: Named Entity Recognition (NER)